DommiB/borgmatic/README.md

 <img src="static/borgmatic.svg" alt="borgmatic logo" style="width: 8em; float: right; padding-left: 1em;" />

+## Todo
+This is a fork from torsion/borgmatic.
+I'm trying to some new functions:
+- Notification on dbus ( start backup, done, error). python-notify2
+- Notification config parameter (message etc)
+- User hooks bevor, after and on error (call user bash scrip).
+ (Userscript for mounting shares)

 ## Overview

 borgmatic (formerly atticmatic) is a simple Python wrapper script for the